alan-turing-institute/REG-handbook/content/docs/onboarding/new_joiners/first_few_days.md

 ## Overview of How REG Operates

 Work at REG revolves around projects and service areas.
-You will typically be assigned to two different projects at any time, with at least one other REG person, and usually some external collaborators.
+You will typically be assigned to two different projects at any time, with at least one other REG person and usually some external collaborators.
 You may want to browse REG's portfolio of projects in the [project tracker](https://github.com/alan-turing-institute/Hut23/projects/2) to get an idea of what we're up to.
-The project tracker is also used for expressing preferences on which upcoming projects you would like to work on.
+The project tracker is also used for expressing preferences on which upcoming projects you would like to work on, but you don't have to worry about that for first few weeks.

 Service areas are REG-internal work, such as looking after this handbook, organising recruitment, or managing our computational resources.
 Usually people contribute to one service area, which should take approximately half a day a week.
-You shouldn't worry about this for the first few weeks though, and come back to picking a suitable service area once you've gotten into the normal flow project work.
+This, too, is something you don't have to think about for now, but come back to it once you've settled into your workflow with a project.

 REG also gives its members some time, known as 22 days time, to work on side projects they find interesting.
 Your line manager can give you the details on this.